nitn3lav/derived-cms/README.md

 # derived-cms

-Generate a CMS, complete with admin interface, headless API and database interface from Rust type definitions.
+Generate a CMS, complete with admin interface and headless API interface from Rust type definitions.
 Works in cunjunction with [serde](https://docs.rs/serde/latest/serde/) and [ormlite](https://lib.rs/crates/ormlite) and uses [axum](https://docs.rs/axum/latest/axum/) as a web server.